 As discussions continued I explained it was just another fundraising technique.
 After all, many organizations’ magazines, newspapers and newsletters include articles written by members.
 Although there are usually no fees assessed to authors, why not expand the concept and charge for the privilege of publishing books.
 Some members might actually buy some of the books, which the organization could sell.

 What happened next changed the way I thought about the vanity press concept.

 One student then said it sounded like a professional society, where researchers pay to have their results published and the supporting professional society receives funds for that.

 I never thought of professional society publications as a vanity press, but everyone in the room got the message.
 These were students just at the point of being introduced to professional societies.
 There are differences, for sure.
 Scholarly publications are intensively reviewed.
 Not all scholarly papers are accepted, but authors are often assessed fees for publication.
-A vanity press publishes what it receives, for a fee.
+A vanity press publishes what it receives and often makes edits in the process, for a fee.

 After letting it all sink in, the students decided “pay for publishing” was completely ethical, at least as long as content met acceptable standards.
 I didn’t challenge them on what they meant by acceptable.
 I quickly moved them on to another topic.

 The Bottom Line for Publishing and Nonprofit Organization Income

 Many organizations are happy to break even on publications, but that need not be the outcome for publishing.
 A membership-trade organization for which I was executive director earned over $1 million net revenue on publishing books, magazines, and newspapers in four languages servicing members’ interests.
 The overall publishing house operated on about $3 million annual budget, with part of the annual revenue based on “vanity” publishing by members.
 That “unrestricted” income helped power the nonprofit’s administrative overhead and mission-related work.